 - Congenital defects of the gland or how it works

-- Iatrogenic — occurs as the result of surgery or radiation therapy for thyroid cancer treatment
+- Surgery or radiation therapy for thyroid cancer treatment

 - Pituitary deficiency

 Are You at Risk?

 Hypothyroidism is more common in women and those aged 65 years and older.
 Other factors that may increase your risk of hypothyroidism include:

 - Autoimmune diseases, such as systemic lupus erythematosus, type 1 diabetes or rheumatoid arthritis